silverwind/rebirth/README.md

 #### Notes:
 - The call to `rebirth()` should be conditional.
 Otherwise, the process can end up in a restart loop.
 - Standard streams will be inherited by default.
 When running in a terminal, this means stdout/stderr will still print to that terminal after a restart.
-If you don't care about these streams, set `opts.stdio = 'ignore'`
+If you don't care about these streams, set `opts.stdio = 'ignore'`.
 - Does not yet work on Windows.

 ## Installation